moead-framework/documentation/docs/install.rst

 Run tests
 --------------------------------------
-You can execute unit test with :
+You can execute unit test with:
 ::
     python3 -m unittest